Gwen-Pigat/go-basic-api/README.md

 # Basic JSON API

 ## Description
-Just a besic go project that implements a endpoint that renders a JSON object
+Just a basic go project that implements a endpoint that renders a JSON object

 ```bash